owntheweb/static-nextjs-blog/posts/2009/do-it-with-drupal-seminar-in-new-orleans.md

 ### How do other Drupal themers go about theming their Drupal websites?

 Many create their Drupal themes from scratch (Space Foundation does this) as more fine control is possible.
 More developer heavy organizations start from pre-built themes.
 The most talked about one at the Do It With Drupal conference was [NineSixty (960 Grid System)](https://drupal.org/project/ninesixty).
-Others people start from include [Acquia Prosper](https://drupal.org/project/acquia_prosper) created specifically for [Ubercart](https://www.ubercart.org/), [Zen](https://drupal.org/project/zen), and [ginkgo](https://openatrium.com/skin_it).
+Others people start from include [Acquia Prosper](https://drupal.org/project/acquia_prosper) created specifically for [Ubercart] *-link archived-*, [Zen](https://drupal.org/project/zen), and [ginkgo] *-link archived-*.

 ### Is it "OK" to override Drupal's primary/secondary navigation theme function, and what's the best practices?